to The Manual

 More about The Manual

-I am Simon Barnett, a web developer focussed on the best possible end-user experience.
-If you were fortunate enough to have had your website built by me, or another developer using the Beaver Builder suite of tools, then this manual is for you.
+If you were fortunate enough to have had your website built by Simon Barnett, or another developer using the Beaver Builder suite of tools, then this manual is for you.

 The Manual addresses questions you may have by providing documentation and tutorials.
 Occasionally, where a suitably-appropriate alternative exists elsewhere, external links will be provided.